awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

 ------

-You can also enable Multi\-Attach for `io2` volumes after they have been created\.
+You can also enable Multi\-Attach for `io2` volumes after they have been created only if they are not attached to any instances\.

 **Note**
 You can't enable Multi\-Attach for `io1` volumes after creation\.